-Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism Service/Budget Entity: Law Enforcement Training Certification Services Measure: Number of professional law enforcement certificates issued

-- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.
+LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism Service/Budget Entity: Law Enforcement Training Certification Services Measure: Number of professional law enforcement certificates issued Action (check one): Requesting revision to approved performance measure.
+Change in data sources or measurement methodologies.
+Requesting new measure. □ Backup for performance measure.
 Data Sources and Methodology: Automated Training Management System (ATMS2).
 There are three types of certificates issued: basic, post-basic, and instructor.

 The respective training center enters the information for the candidate attending training.
 Additionally, individuals completing qualification and renewal training for Breath Test Operators and Agency Inspectors are entered into ATMS2 and approved by the Alcohol Testing Program.
 Standard reports created by the Information Technology Services (ITS) division programming staff are available within ATMS2, and provide a count of the number of certificates created based on the date the information supporting the creation of the certificate was entered into the ATMS2 database.
 The reports are automatically generated for the specified timeframe.
 An independent programmer within ITS verifies that the reports are logically correct for the information requested.
 Support staff in the D.A.R.E.
 Training Program manually tabulates the number of DARE certificates issued from after-action reports and grade sheets.
 Support staff in the Bureau of Standards reviews the Field Specialist Weekly Reports completed during a specified period to obtain a count of the number of K-9 certificates approved/issued.
 The sum of the totals provided by ATMS2, Field Specialists, Alcohol Testing Program and D.A.R.E. is the number of certificates issued.
 Data are reported monthly.
 Monthly data are totaled to calculate the YTD figure.